Skip Navigation

 agent queried.

-• Query type: This is the type of DNS query (for example, A, AAAA, or SRV record) that was sent to the DNS server.
+• Query type: This is the type of DNS query (for example, A, AAAA, TXT, or SRV record) that was sent to the DNS server.

 • Response details